 After releasing our first draft a few weeks ago, we received an incredible amount of feedback and suggestions.
 Based on this feedback as well as discussing the problems with the IETF HTTPbis Working Group, we identified a few key issues with v0.1 of the protocol:

-PUTrequests are not appropiate for transfering partial resources
+PUTrequests are not appropriate for transferring partial resources

 Rangeheaders are not meant for resuming an interrupted resource transfer.